Khaw Boon Wan: Personal life

 Khaw is of Malaysian Chinese descent.
 He is a Buddhist and a self-professed "religious man".
+He met his wife in pre-university.
+They got married in Australia in his final year and settled in Singapore.

 In 2010, Khaw underwent a heart bypass operation and after his recovery, it was reported that he had switched to a vegan diet, avoiding all meat, fish and dairy products.
-In March 2019, Khaw underwent an arm operation for a fracture that took place a month earlier.
-During this period, Dr Vivian Balakrishnan took over the role as Acting Transport Minister.
-On 23 July 2020, Khaw Boon Wan was diagnosed with dengue fever after a sudden rise in temperature, his third time and was subsequently discharged two days later.
+In March 2019, Khaw underwent an arm operation for a fracture that took place a month earlier During this period, Dr Vivian Balakrishnan took over the role as Acting Transport Minister.
+On 23 July 2020, Khaw was diagnosed with dengue fever after a sudden rise in temperature, his third time and was subsequently discharged two days later.

 Khaw is also known to the public for his strikingly similar looks to Singaporean actor Henry Thia, a fact Thia often acknowledges by jokingly referring to Khaw as his twin.

+Honours

+2019: Medal of Honour, National Trades Union Congress (NTUC), Singapore.

+2022: Commander's Cross with Star of the Order of Merit, Republic of Poland.

+2022: Key to the City of Newcastle, Australia.